alephium/www/src/content/news/tech-talk-2-mysteries-of-stateful-utxo-the-ultimate-guide-to-alephium-s-accounting-model-and-f6b6868ef873/index.md

 _A discussion with Cheng Wang, inventor of stateful UTXO and founder of Alephium_

 _This is the second of a series of interviews on the technical innovations brought to the world by Alephium.
 The discussion was conducted in a virtual format in the presence of most of the Alephium team who contributed to the questions and ensuing exchange.
 The following has been edited for clarity, concision and optimized for readability and cut into two parts, this is part 2.
-It has already been preceded by an_ <a href="https://medium.com/@alephium/an-introduction-to-the-stateful-utxo-model-8de3b0f76749" data-href="https://medium.com/@alephium/an-introduction-to-the-stateful-utxo-model-8de3b0f76749"><em>Introduction to sUTXO</em></a> _and_ <a href="https://twitter.com/alephium/status/1615389097744568320" data-href="https://twitter.com/alephium/status/1615389097744568320"><em>many</em></a> <a href="https://twitter.com/alephium/status/1599808960038461447" data-href="https://twitter.com/alephium/status/1599808960038461447"><em>twitter</em></a> <a href="https://twitter.com/alephium/status/1602684789655420928" data-href="https://twitter.com/alephium/status/1602684789655420928"><em>threads</em></a>_._
+It has already been preceded by an_ <a href="https://medium.com/@alephium/an-introduction-to-the-stateful-utxo-model-8de3b0f76749" ><em>Introduction to sUTXO</em></a> _and_ <a href="https://twitter.com/alephium/status/1615389097744568320" ><em>many</em></a> <a href="https://twitter.com/alephium/status/1599808960038461447" ><em>twitter</em></a> <a href="https://twitter.com/alephium/status/1602684789655420928" ><em>threads</em></a>_._

 _TL;DR — On the topic of state size, contract storage rent and upgradability / About NFT implementations / Exploring the main benefits of sUTXO: security / Regarding the benefits of building with statefulUTXO_

-_If you just stumbled here, find part 1_ <a href="https://medium.com/@alephium/tech-talk-2-mysteries-of-stateful-utxo-the-ultimate-guide-to-alephiums-accounting-model-and-de2cf2063615" data-href="https://medium.com/@alephium/tech-talk-2-mysteries-of-stateful-utxo-the-ultimate-guide-to-alephiums-accounting-model-and-de2cf2063615"><em>here</em></a>_._
+_If you just stumbled here, find part 1_ <a href="https://medium.com/@alephium/tech-talk-2-mysteries-of-stateful-utxo-the-ultimate-guide-to-alephiums-accounting-model-and-de2cf2063615" ><em>here</em></a>_._

 #### On the topic of state size, contract storage rent and upgradability